-Accredited Nursing Schools in Wisconsin – Information & Rankings for 2020
+10 Best Nursing Schools in Wisconsin – 2023 Rankings

 Value Colleges, a respected higher education rating service, ranks Marquette University’s College of Nursing as one of the top nursing programs in Wisconsin and the nation.
 This nursing college has a solid reputation for nursing innovation, so if you want an education that will help prepare you to take a leadership role in a rapidly evolving health care system, this is a program you’ll want to learn more about.

 The college got its start around the turn of the 20th century as the Trinity Hospital Training School.
 Marquette University acquired Trinity in 1912 and began offering four-year baccalaureate nursing degrees in 1936.
 Marquette’s nursing school occupies the 46,000-square-foot Emory T. Clark Hall on the west side of campus.
 Clark Hall contains classrooms, clinical laboratories and a state-of-the-art simulation facility called the Wheaton Franciscan Healthcare Center for Clinical Simulation where nursing students can perfect clinical competencies in a safe environment.
 Clinical rotations take place at hospitals, clinics and community agencies throughout the greater metropolitan Milwaukee area.
 Marquette also partners with international nursing programs to provide nursing students with opportunities to study in Ireland, Peru, South Africa, and Brazil.